 After his capture, John’s mother and brother received a telegram from the War Department.

 The camp was later closed and the POWs were sent to Camp One which held the POWs who were captured when Bataan surrendered.
-After arriving in the camp, John attempted to find his brother, Jim.
+After arriving at the camp, John attempted to find his brother, Jim.
 John learned from other members of Company B that his brother, Jim, had died during a Japanese bombing.
-As a result of this, John refused to salute the Japanese and their flag.
+According to the story, which may be apocryphal, as a result of learning his brother had died, John refused to salute the Japanese and their flag.
 He was repeatedly beaten for his disobedience, but he never did salute their flag.

 In January 1943, his mother received a telegram from the War Department.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON CORPORAL JOHN P. CAHILL IS A PRISONER OF THE JAPANESE GOVERNMENT IN THE PHILIPPINES LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 Within days of being notified that her son was a POW, John’s mother received another message.

 The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions:

 It is suggested that you address him as follows:

 Cpl.
 John P. Cahill, U.S. Army